reveriel/linux/README.md

 like we when we want to find repeating numbers in a large array, sort it or insert to a hashtable are the two most obvious way.

-The hashtable method was used in VMware's Virtual Machine products.
-And a patent claim its intellectual property.
+VMware uses the hashtable method in its Virtual Machine products, and has a patent claim its intellectual property.
 So Linux community pick the other way --- sort the array.